-Man City, Wolves, Wigan and Accrington all won their respective leagues last season, but which team performed the best?
+Liverpool, Leeds, Coventry and Swindon all won their respective leagues last season, but which team performed the best?
 Until now these questions were matter for argument and debate: the FLPR will provide the answers.

 The FLPR will analyse stats and results from every Premier League and Football League game this season to give each team a Power Ranking score.
 Points are awarded based on the following criteria:

 So, to put it simply, a 4-0 home win gets more points than a 2-1 home win; a 1-0 away win gets more points than a 1-0 home win and beating the team ranked first is better than beating the team ranked 92nd.
 Losing teams also get points to reflect their performance.
 The FLPR thinks that simply awarding 3 points for a win, 1 point for a draw and 0 points for a defeat isn’t always the fairest policy.

 The Football League Power Rankings and this site’s contents are not affiliated with, nor endorsed by, the Premier League, The Football League, or any of its member teams.

 Karl was the founder and all-round football stats genius behind FLPR.
 He built his website, algorithm and Twitter following based on a complete love for football and trivia of any description.